bhufmann/EclipseTrainingSlides/tracecompass/slides.md

 - <b>Go!</b>

 ---
-title: Scatter chart - TODO update picture
+# Scatter chart - TODO update picture

 - The Scatter view displays the segment durations over time in a 2D plot chart
 	- Each dot represents the time it ended on the X-axis and its duration on the Y-axis